FarzamMohammadi/ado-express/README.md

 3. Search for "Dev Containers: Rebuild and Reopen in Container" and press enter (Docker must be running)

 **IMPORTANT: The start of a development container, will trigger the application to run.
 To prevent this, don't setup the environment variables.
 You can always set them after the development container has started.**

-## To run the application within the development container:
+### To run the application within the development container
-#### Environment Variables Configuration
+### Environment Variables Configuration
 There are two ways to set the environment variables:
 1. Set them in .env file
 2. Pass them as arguments in the run command (Must remove example values from .env files)

 Make sure to set them according to your task via either the run command or .env file.
-For more information about environment variables, see [Environment Variables](#Environment-Variables)).
+For more information about environment variables, see [Environment Variables](#Environment-Variables).

 Using environment variables in .env: